Mountain Gorilla Photo Tour

 Anywhere from 24-400mm.
 You do not need a super telephoto lens since we will usually be quite close to the mountain gorillas.
 And you can often get tight portraits at the 400mm focal range.

-The flexibility of a zoom lens is very important since mountain gorillas are typically on the move, and the ability to zoom in and out greatly enhance a composition.
+The flexibility of a zoom lens is very important since mountain gorillas are typically on the move, and the ability to zoom in and out is very helpful.
 For example, some of my favorite images were taken at the 50mm focal range on my 24-70mm zoom lens.

 For these reasons, we recommend that you bring a variety of focal lengths that can be used over the course of our 4 treks.